cerebral-legacy/cerebral-website/app/markdown/signals.md

 controller.signals.admin.userOpened();
 ```

-### Sync signals
+### Force synchronous UI updates

 By default Cerebral will run your signals between animation frames.
-Sometimes you want to trigger signals synchronously.
+Sometimes you want to trigger UI updates synchronously as soon as a signal has finished.
 Typically this is related to inputs.

 ```javascript